 What more aesthetically pleasing spot could a small flying insect find for a moment of reflection or spiritual exaltation after a satisfying drink of nectar down a branch in the neighbourhood?
 Or for suddenly to be eaten by a prowling member of the ubiquitous hungry of nature?

 There won’t even be repercussions and centuries of infamy for killing in a temple as in the case of King Henry II after Becket, or as the Athenian clan of the Alcmaeonidae endured for generations, actually for centuries, so long ago.

 Beauty has a way of inspiring the fertile mind.
 Encounter it in a schizocarp husk of Geranium incanum, in the roof of a pagoda or in a medieval cathedral and the next thought to arrive may be on the meaning of life, a place in eternity, a plan for a crusade or a revolutionary colourant for bubble-gum.

-Lateral thinking in humans is fortunately more vast than subsequent regret... usually.
-For the eyes check out everything, not only the pretty or the good.
-And minds go racing, ready for choice (Bean and Johns, 2005; Wikipedia).
+Lateral thinking in humans is fortunately more developed than subsequent regret.
+For the eyes check out everything, not only the pretty or the good and the minds go racing, ready for choice (Bean and Johns, 2005; Wikipedia).